 The flare-up started in the aftermath of Arizona's controversial illegal immigration bill.
 You know, the one that let police basically stop anyone who looked like they might be an illegal immigrant (whatever could that mean?) and check for their papers.
 Cause when you think "America," you think armed authority figures stopping you on the street and demanding to see your identification.

 As a satire of the law, someone had made a Photoshopped image of little Dora the Explorer, beat up and under arrest, presumably for being in America illegally.
-(That's the image in question, to the left.)

 This led to a slew of editorials and social media posts arguing that Dora herself was intended as pro-illegal immigrant propaganda.
 See, if your children learn to love Dora and her deliberately easy, leading question, they might start seeing immigrants as people.
 I guess.